 We regularly hear three key questions about marketing performance:

-1) How is marketing driving bookings growth?
+1) How is marketing driving new business bookings growth?

 While all three questions are important, the first one gets the most airtime.
-Consequently, the main KPI we focus on is marketing sourced opportunity dollars.
+Consequently, the main KPI we focus on is marketing sourced new business opportunity dollars.
 We look at opportunity dollars instead of bookings since it’s a direct driver of bookings and localized to marketing (i.e., no controversial caveats around sales execution).
-It’s also a warning sign—if not enough opportunity dollars have been created, or if the amount is trending down, we know there’s risk to hitting future booking targets.
+It’s also a warning sign—if not enough opportunity dollars have been created, or if the amount is trending down, we know there’s risk to hitting future bookings targets.

 2) What can we expect going forward?